meaton212/Raman_Code_Analysis/README.md

 * delim: delimiter of the data in the data file
 * type_: file type/extension for the data file (i.e. '.txt', '.csv', etc...)
 * name: list of names used in the legend for each of the files in file_names
+* imgtype: the type/extension for the output images (i.e. '.svg', '.jpg', '.png')
 * dens: (True or False) Select True for histograms to be normalized, select False for non-normalized histograms

 ### Spectral Bounds